raystack/frontier/docs/docs/introduction.md

 ### Admin Portal

-Besides HTTP APIs and CLI tool, Shield provides an provides an out-of-the-box UI for admins to configure SSO for the clients and manage roles, users, groups and organisations in one place.
+Besides HTTP APIs and CLI tool, Shield provides an out-of-the-box UI for admins to configure SSO for the clients and manage roles, users, groups and organisations in one place.

 ## Where to go from here